-What is an Automotive Engineering Technician?
+What Do Automotive Engineering Technician Do?

-Career Description Assist engineers in determining the practicality of proposed product design changes and plan and carry out tests on experimental test devices or equipment for performance, durability, or efficiency.
+Job Description: Assist engineers in determining the practicality of proposed product design changes and plan and carry out tests on experimental test devices or equipment for performance, durability, or efficiency.

 What Do Automotive Engineering Technicians Do On a Daily Basis?

 - Order new test equipment, supplies, or replacement parts.